Bruno Peinado

 Bruno Peinado (born 1970, in Montpellier) is a French artist who lives and works in Douarnenez, France.
 He was nominated in 2006 for the prestigious Marcel Duchamp Prize.
-He also teaches at the European School of Art of Bittany in Quimper, France with his wife Virginie Barré.
+He also teaches at the European School of Art of Bittany in Quimper, France, with his wife Virginie Barré.

 Overview

-Through his sculptures, drawings and installations Peinado attempts to have viewers experience a different outlook on everyday objects, ideas and communication processes.
+Through his sculptures, drawings and installations, Peinado attempts to have viewers experience a different outlook on everyday objects, ideas and communication processes.
 Most recurrent terms in his joyful activism are to re-appropriate and to accumulate.

 Works

-Peinado could be described as a disc jockey with his continue use of samplers: smileys, disco balls, surf and skateboards, Tetris or Rubik's cube blocks and such are recurrent images in his works.
+Peinado could be described as a disc jockey with his continue use of samplers: smileys, disco balls, surf and skateboards, Tetris or Rubik's Cube blocks and such are recurrent images in his works.
 His bootleg-session type of proposals also references pop, minimalist and suprematism art.
-By twisting these now-iconic images through juxtaposition, they become parts of something new, making a kind of a complex organic system, a parallel world within the exhibition space, rather like a snow globe shaken by artificial weather in a self-contained landscape.
+By twisting these now-iconic images through juxtaposition, they become parts of something new, making a kind of complex organic system, a parallel world within the exhibition space, rather like a snow globe shaken by artificial weather in a self-contained landscape.
 Peinado's multidirectional works comment on each other, much as pop culture does with itself, and even the simplest sculpture or image may hold a wide variety of meanings in his hands.
-For example, one of his best known pieces, One Big World, 2001, representing a Michelin Man posing like a black panther, spoke about the employees firing that the company was heading at the time.
-On the other hand, by turning the white character into a black one, Peinado acknowledge the real color of tires and the fact that international companies would never have an African originated man representing them.
+For example, one of his best-known pieces, One Big World, 2001, representing a Michelin Man posing like a black panther, spoke about the employees' firing that the company was heading at the time.
+On the other hand, by turning the white character into a black one, Peinado acknowledges the real colour of tyres and the fact that international companies would never have an African-originated man representing them.

-His crossbreed of ideas and forms describe an internal narrative whose meanings are not always clear to viewers, leaving them free to interpret Peinado's dreamscapes.
-Working his collage-like assemblages, highly influenced by graphic's design copy-paste, the artist underline the lack of cultural purity in today's interconnected society.
+His crossbreed of ideas and forms describes an internal narrative whose meanings are not always clear to viewers, leaving them free to interpret Peinado's dreamscapes.
+Working his collage-like assemblages, highly influenced by graphic design copy-paste, the artist underlines the lack of cultural purity in today's interconnected society.
 Still, even working with visual clichés and slogans, Peinado tries to encapsulate them in such a way that they become his.
 In pieces like Speedy Revolution (2006), a vegetable-like turning sculpture, or Good Stuff (2004), a structure made of oversized playing cards inspired by Charles and Ray Eames' 1952 piece, and in Native American dreamcatchers like Sadley (2006), Peinado expresses his own personal life experience and the spirit of his time through the process of assemblage, making disparate elements seem to belong together.
 These pieces can evoke the creative dynamic itself, and the way certain ideas and images morph into personal fixations and social commentary.